VertaAI/modeldb/client/verta/docs/verta.rst

 open-source technology `here (fix this) <https://app.verta.ai/profile>`__ and in subsequent sections.

-We categorize Verta functionality into three key areas as below: model versioning and metadata, model deployment and release, and real-time model monitoring.
+Verta provides MLOps functionality in three key areas: model versioning and metadata, model deployment and release, and real-time model monitoring.

 ===========================